DaoutidisLab/SparseControlBrains/README.md

 The repository has two Matlab files:

- - `analyze_structural_network_final_code.m`: This file solves the Sparsity promoting optimal controller Synthesis problem for the structural brain networks
+ - `analyze_structural_network_final_code.m`: This file solves the sparsity promoting optimal controller synthesis problem for the structural brain networks
- - `analyze_functional_network.m`: This file solves the Sparsity promoting optimal controller Synthesis problem for the functional brain networks
+ - `analyze_functional_network.m`: This file solves the sparsity promoting optimal controller synthesis problem for the functional brain networks
- - `parallel_run.m`: This file solves the Sparsity promoting optimal controller synthesis problem in parallel for multiple functional brain networks
+ - `parallel_run.m`: This file solves the sparsity promoting optimal controller synthesis problem in parallel for multiple functional brain networks

 This code requires the following data and packages:

 Data: [Structural brain networks](https://complexsystemsupenn.com/s/NCTfMRI30SubScale60_ROI_volcorrected.mat)

 Software: [LQRSP – Sparsity-Promoting Linear Quadratic Regulator](http://www.ece.umn.edu/users/mihailo/software/lqrsp/)

 ## Structural network
-If you want to run LQRSP for the structural brains run the file: `analyze_structural_network_final_code.m`
+If you want to run LQRSP for the structural brain networks run the file: `analyze_structural_network_final_code.m`

 ## Functional network
-To run LQRSP for one functional brain first you must import the adjacency matrix `A` and then define the options for the sparse controller synthesis problem.
+To run LQRSP for one functional brain network first you must import the adjacency matrix `A` and then define the options for the sparse controller synthesis problem.
 The options are: (see [LQRSP](http://www.ece.umn.edu/users/mihailo/software/lqrsp/) for detailed information)
 1. `method`: This determines the penalty function in the LQRSP.
 We use the 'card', i.e., number of nonzero entries in the feedback gain matrix K. See [LQRSP](http://www.ece.umn.edu/users/mihailo/software/lqrsp/) website for other options.
 2. `gamval`: Values of the penalty parameters (i.e. feedback cost) for which the control problem should be solved.
 3. `rho`: This is a penalty parameter for the solution of the LQRSP problem (Augmented Lagrangian parameter).
 See [LQRSP](http://www.ece.umn.edu/users/mihailo/software/lqrsp/) for more information.
 Note this is different than the feedback cost parameter `gamval`.